Edward P. Kelley, Chief Executive Officer

 Terence J. Shanley, Senior Vice President of Human Resources

 Terry Shanley has been with Robert F. Kennedy Children’s Action Corps since 1994.
 Prior to joining the agency, he was a human resources consultant with Lynch Ryan and Associates.
 He worked as director of human resources for Youth Opportunities Upheld, Inc. in Worcester, Mass., for nearly 11 years.
 Terry began his career as a counselor for troubled teens and holds a Master of Business Administration from Anna Maria College.

-Letitia L. Howland, Vice President and Chief Strategy Officer
+Letitia L. Howland, Vice President of Organizational Capacity

 Letitia Howland has been with Robert F. Kennedy Children’s Action Corps since 2003.
 She came to the agency after spending one year volunteering for Covenant House in New York City.
 Previously, she spent more than 10 years at General Electric Company in a variety of finance and business management positions.
 Letitia holds a Bachelor of Arts in economics from St. Lawrence University.

 Cecilia M. Roddy, Vice President of Development and External Affairs

 Cecilia Roddy joined Robert F. Kennedy Children’s Action Corps in January 2009.
 Previously, she worked as a senior consultant for Development Guild/DDI, a consulting firm working with not-for-profit leaders to build organizational capacity and strengthen philanthropic support.
 Cecilia also worked for Palladia, Inc., a New York City based multi-service agency serving families in need, offering temporary and permanent substance abuse services and domestic violence shelter.
 She holds a Master of Social Work from the Columbia University School of Social Work.